vtjong/qkd/docs/README.md

 Chatting server is a platform of chatroom that maintains group messaging using sockets.
 The chatroom server and clients are programmed by 'server_side.py' and 'client_side.py'.

 ### Website
+The chat website is programmed using Django.
+It contains all HTML, CSS, Python and javascript files.
+The website is used for the users to securely chat with each other.
+First there is a room name and then they add their name.
+Once inside the room a person can send a message.
+Now when a message is sent, information such as username, message content, and ip address is passed to the chatting server which will then safely encrypt the message.
+This chatting server gets the key from the Quantum Key Distribution making it safe and secure.

 ## Resources:
 ### What QKD does?